 If an infected student must engage in such activities, each situation should be reviewed and specific practice protocol developed.
 All students are taught standard precautions as part of their basic nursing curriculum.
 Following these policies is essential for the protection of the care provider and the patient, and minimizes risk to either party.

+Some clinical sites require students to have health insurance.
+Students without health insurance will not be placed at such sites.
 All Health Sciences students are STRONGLY ADVISED to have personal health insurance, or to join a health care plan, to cover the expenses of their health care, treatments in case of an injury, and/or care for a catastrophic illness or serious chronic condition within or outside the clinical setting.